iamzapata/react-testing-book/README.md

 # react-testing-book
-Egghead react testing book series
+Code from Egghead react testing book series, but with 2017 dependencies.